The ReqIF™ format represents a requirement as a

 Remap the requirements content to the expected data types and attributes.

-Using the template ensures that the exported file can be readily imported into the external requirements management tool.
+Using the template formats ReqIF exported file so that it can be readily imported into the external requirements management tool.

 Save the template files in the same folder as the attribute mapping file